JJ/hoborg/text/text.md

 two holes covered with glass the eyes.
 Some dummy painted two lines on top of that that could go for eyebrows, and then there were two holes on the side of the head with two half-moons behind them.
-The head could move left and right, that's it, couldn't nod at all.
-If it wanted to look down it had to bend all over.
+The head could move left and right, that's it; couldn't nod at all.
+If it wanted to look down it had to bend over.
 And when it moved it made a screeching noise, like a door closing.
 A teensy door closing.
 Well, a teensy but heavy door closing.

 When it walked, or rather rolled, there was smoke coming out of its neck.
-Some dummy put it initially in the ass, but it made the eyes of whoever was driving it sting, so somebody else rigged it to have the exhaust as hight as possible.
-Not in the head, it wouldn't look healthy, people would be all "Your dummy is *burning*!."
+Some dummy put it initially in the ass, but it made the eyes of whoever was driving it sting, so somebody else rigged it to have the exhaust as high as possible.
+Not in the head, it wouldn't look healthy, people would be all "Your dummy is *burning*!"

 Anyway, the noise.
 It could honk, did I tell ya?
 Yes, he can do stuff all of its own when he wants.
 When there's something in front, I don't know how the hell it does that, but he notices and honks the same way that he avoids to crash into people by just stopping.
 How do I know how it does that?
-Am I a fucking mechanician?
+Am I a fucking mechanic?
 So, all things considered, it sounded like a car coming at you if you didn't see it coming.
 A honking, screeching, clanking little car.

 And now, for all of you, a honking, screeching, clanking and dancing